Digital artwork by Adam Ferriss

 "You can build a new one, then?"

 Miller nodded, smile perpetual, like sunrise.
 Miller walk over to me, ask if he could borrow the booklet, to sketch a little diagram, to show me how he plan to build this table.
 I can't remember if I reply, but the next thing I know, Miller next to me and he take the booklet out of my hand, take the lead pencil from my pocket, start sketching this diagram.
 Next to me, first thing in the morning, Miler didn't smell like Jergens, but I didn't mind.
 And as much as Mallory say I should fire him, and let her Purdue help me if I wanted help, plus her Purdue would probably charge me a lot less, much as Mallory say it is unsafe to have such a man in my household and I should let him go, right at that minute, firing Miller was the fartherest things from my mind.
-Nobody else knew that Miller been doing all these odd jobs for me, and never ask me for a cent.
-I start to feel a little guilty about that, like Purdue being absent make me see the value in what Miller helping me with, and he didn't even get the few dollars I used to give Mallory for Purdue.
+Nobody else knew Miller been doing all these odd jobs for me, and never ask me for a cent.
+I start to feel a little guilty, like Purdue being absent make me see the value in what Miller helping me with, and he didn't even get the few dollars I used to give Mallory for Purdue.
 I give it to Mallory because Purdue is simple, "slow" as they say.
 Maybe then it strike me that I giving Purdue a couple dollars for one morning a week making black pudding and Miller, that painting, and fixing and galvanizing, Miller ain't getting nothing at all but a hard red floor to sleep on and whatever food left from the bar.

 "Miller," I remember saying, "Purdue ain't coming this morning, you think you could help me out in the rumshop—just sharing drinks from behind the bar for a couple hours so I can get ahead with the black-pudding?
 I will pay you for it."